 EMC Control and Test Plan Generation

-Using its extensive experience in implementing effective ElectroMagnetic (EM) control strategies, WEMEC can generate, maintain and present EM Control and test plans.The defence sector has specific requirements in this area, and with our knowledge of the Defence Standards 59-411, 61-5, Mil Std 461 and European Legislation, we can ensure that the Control and Test Plans meet all of the customer’s contractual obligations and testing is performed in the most efficient way possible with the use of gaps analysis tools, ensuring testing is kept to a minimum, whilst ensuring all requirements have been met
+Using its extensive experience in implementing effective ElectroMagnetic (EM) control strategies, WEMEC can generate, maintain and present EM Control and Test Plans.The defence sector has specific requirements in this area, and with our knowledge of the Defence Standards 59-411, 61-5, Mil Std 461 and European Legislation, we can ensure that the Control and Test Plans meet all of the customer’s contractual obligations and testing is performed in the most efficient way possible with the use of gaps analysis tools, ensuring testing is kept to a minimum, whilst ensuring all requirements have been met

 Whats is an EMC Control Plan